cabforum/smime/SBR.md

 3. **Using electronic identification schemes (eID)**

-If an eID or Mobile Driver License (mDL) is used as evidence, the CA or RA SHALL only accept:

-  a. “notified” eID schemes according to Article 9 of the [eIDAS Regulation](https://eur-lex.europa.eu/eli/reg/2014/910/2024-05-20) and the eID shall conform to eIDAS LoA “Substantial” or “High”; or
+If an eID is used as evidence, the CA or RA SHALL only accept “notified” eID schemes according to Article 9 of the [eIDAS Regulation](https://eur-lex.europa.eu/eli/reg/2014/910/2024-05-20) and the eID shall conform to eIDAS LoA “Substantial” or “High”.
-  b. mDLs with the following characteristics:
-   * The mDL SHALL be issued by a government authority officially recognized in its jurisdiction;
-   * The issuing authority SHALL demonstrate compliance with ISO/IEC 18013-5 and other applicable standards in the jurisdiction of the issuing authority; and
-   * The issuing authority SHALL maintain an accessible PKI to support digital signature validation of the mDL.

-The CA SHALL document and publish information describing the eID and mDL and associated attributes it accepts.
+The CA SHALL document and publish information describing the eID and associated eID attributes it accepts.

 4.	**From a certificate supporting a digital signature applied by the Applicant**